Blog

 • Snap close-ups of sealed goods and container doors.

-• Document container condition during rainy or humid conditions.
+• Document the container condition during rainy or humid conditions.

 What it looks like: Spoiled food, frozen goods thawed, pharmaceuticals rendered unusable.